revodavid/OpenAI-Lab-UCB/docs/80-Learnings-and-Resources.md

 ## Next Steps

 That's it for this module!
-But if you still have some time to spare, and have access to Bing Chat, we've provided some things to try in [Extra Credit](Extra-Credit).
+But if you still have some time to spare, and have access to Bing Chat, we've provided some things to try in the next section.